Office of Academic Support

 - who passed the CUNY Assessment Tests in Reading and Writing but failed Mathematics (parts 1 & 2) must enroll in basic math in Winter Immersion.
 If they pass, they must enroll in Math 20 in the spring semester.
 If they do not pass, or choose not to enroll in immersion, they must enroll in CUNY Start and cannot enroll at the College.

-- who have failed two of the three CUNY Assessment Tests (Reading, Writing and Mathematics) must enroll in and complete at least one semester of the CUNY Start program and cannot participate in immersion.
+- who have failed more than one of the CUNY Assessment Tests (Reading, Writing and Mathematics) must enroll in and complete at least one semester of the CUNY Start program and cannot participate in immersion.

 English as a Second Language (ESL) Students